 In order to be assigned the complaint category, the entry must have been made in response to an abuse complaint or specific request from someone responsible for the corresponding address space.
 Hoarder refers to early recipients of large address space blocks that are known to be unreachable from the public Internet.

 Accessing the Database

-The database may be accessed via an SSL-encrypted connection to OARC's postgres database.
+The database may be accessed via an SSL-encrypted connection to DNS-OARC's secure website for don't-probe.
 OARC also maintains and provides a Perl script that can output the database entries in various formats such as plain text and FreeBSD ipfw commands.
 Please contact Admin for access to the database and tools.